 The iPhone 6s and iPhone 6s Plus come with some powerful features.
 Their spec sheets include 3D Touch displays, solid cameras, an A9 processor, fast Touch ID, and a strong design.

 The two phones have been given excellent reviews though some have been underwhelmed by their battery life.

 Critiques about iPhone battery life are typically all across the board because mileage typically varies.
 It’s difficult to predict exactly what kind of battery life you’ll get with your iPhone but if you do start experiencing bad iPhone 6s battery life, we want to help.

 In the months since the iPhone 6s release, we’ve seen some iPhone 6s users complain about abnormal battery drain.
 Not surprising because, again, we’ve seen complaints about abnormal battery life after every iPhone release.

-Fortunately for those of you dealing with bad iPhone 6s battery life, there are some ways to get it fixed without performing a factory reset or driving to an Apple Store.
+Fortunately there are some ways to get bad iPhone 6s battery life fixed without having to perform a factory reset or take a trip to an Apple Store.